It Chapter Two: Home media

 The film was released in a digital format on November 19, 2019.
-A release on DVD, Blu-ray, and 4K was on December 10, 2019, in the United States.
+A release on DVD, Blu-ray, and 4K occurred on December 10, 2019, in the United States.

 Reception

 Box office

 It Chapter Two grossed $211.6 million in the United States and Canada, and $261.5 million in other territories, for a worldwide total of $473.1 million.
 Deadline Hollywood calculated the net profit of the film to be $169 million, when factoring together all expenses and revenues.

 In the United States and Canada, the film was projected to gross $90–100 million from 4,570 theaters in its opening weekend, and the week of its release broke Fandango's record for most advance tickets sold by a horror film.
 The film made $37.4 million in its first day, including $10.5 million from Thursday night previews, the second-highest total for both a September opening and horror film, behind the first film's $13.5 million.
 It went on to debut to $91 million, also the second-best ever for a horror film and a September release, while being over $30 million less than the first film.

-The lower debut was attributed to a more mixed critical reception, as well as the nearly three-hour runtime, which exhibitors said curbed business.
+The lower debut was attributed to a more mixed critical reception, as well as the nearly three-hour runtime, which some exhibitors said possibly curbed business.
 The film also had the fifth-highest opening weekend for an R-rated film, behind its predecessor It, The Matrix Reloaded, Deadpool and Deadpool 2.
 It made $39.6 million in its second weekend, retaining the top spot, before making $17.0 million in its third weekend and being dethroned by newcomer Downton Abbey.